-State-of-the-art appliances, designer units and ergonomic layout have always been a key part of the ultimate kitchen.
+State-of-the-art appliances, designer units and ergonomic layout have always been popular kitchen ideas.
 But what we seem to crave more than ever these days is space.

 No modern home is complete without a dynamic open space that's so much more than just a space to cook.
 The kitchen extension easily tops the list of domestic projects commissioned from architects.
 Meanwhile, realtors see it as the single most desirable feature in any home.

 Some say that in a family home, it's essential.
 The ‘living kitchen’ as it is often now to be called, has come of age and is the most popular of all the different kitchen layout ideas and options out there.

 Most homes have the potential to bring dream kitchen extension ideas closer to reality by removing internal walls, adding a sun room or an extension, or even digging deep to add a basement.
 And it seems the inevitable disruption is worth the pain.

 The benefits of a living kitchen are clear.
 It makes it easy to keep an eye on young children or help older ones with homework while you cook, and enables you to catch-up with other members of the family and with guests.
 Plus, in an open plan kitchen, no cook will ever feel banished to a back room, leaving guests to entertain themselves.

 A certain amount of ‘keeping up with the Joneses’ comes into play here, too, as extensions and folding glass doors appear up and down the country, bringing centuries-old housing stock into the 21st Century.